-The Bude Primary Academy's SEND and Pastoral team are, in both vision and practice, committed to inclusion of all children.
+Bude Primary Academy's SEND and Pastoral team are, in both vision and practice, committed to inclusion of all children.

-Bude Primary Academy works with children who have a range of special education needs and disabilities including: Autistic Spectrum Condition (ASC), Dyslexia, Dyscalculia, Dyspraxia, complex medical need, complex physical need, speech, language and communication needs (SLCN),and social, emotional and mental health difficulties (SEMH).
+Bude Primary Academy works with children who have a range of special education needs and disabilities including:

+Autistic Spectrum Condition (ASC), Dyslexia, Dyscalculia, Dyspraxia, complex medical needs, complex physical needs, speech, language and communication needs (SLCN), and social, emotional and mental health difficulties (SEMH).